Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

 XAP indexes are maintained in RAM (on-heap) allowing the XAP query engine to evaluate the query without accessing the raw data stored on the mounted flash device.
 This allows XAP to execute SQL based queries extremely efficiently even across large number of nodes.
 All XAP Data Grid APIs are supported including distributed transactions, leasing (Time To live) , FIFO , batch operations , etc. All clustering topologies supported.
 All client side cache options are supported.

 ![ssdRocksDB.png](/attachment_files/ssd/ssdRocksDB.png)

+# Prerequisites

+- Java 7 (or later)
+- Currently supports Linux only - Windows support is not available yet
+- Read/Write permissions to mounted flash devices

+For best performance results the number of mounted flash devices/partitions should be aligned with the space instances number that you want to deploy on a machine.
+For creating partitions you can use fdisk like explained [here](http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).

 # The BlobStore Configuration